 Of course, there is a broad spectrum of business functions that a legal-tech stack can facilitate.
 This is true whether legal practitioners operate within a commercial or public sector organization.

 Below are seven components of a legal tech stack, along with their strategic digital transformation benefits.
-But it is important to note that as powerful as each of these components are, none is as effective in isolation as it is when combined with others.
+But it is important to note that as powerful as each of these components are, none is as effective in isolation as it is when combined with others to form a comprehensive contract management software solution.
 In many cases, these business applications will overlap with — and, indeed, complement — each other.